 The one supplement I keep advising my clients is based on science-backed claims and ingredients with clinically effective dosages that provide excellent support for anyone who’s looking for high-quality creatine.

-This creatine is science-based, coming from a respected and trusted brand that knows its products and demands of its users very well.
+It is science-based, coming from a respected and trusted brand that knows its products and the demands of its users very well.

 - Boosts strength and power